RDaveML/ML_WB_longitudinal_CBCL_PGS_LGM/README.md

 Department of Biological Psychology; Vrije Universiteit Amsterdam; Amsterdam,.
 Noord-Holland; The Netherlands

-This repository is organized as follows:
+This repository contains all documents relevant to the analysis and is organized as follows:

+- data contains only proof-of-concept calculations and otherwise falls under the gitignore
+- doc contains all documentation of the study including legal documents and the pre-registration, furthermore visualizations based on the results of the analyses
+- scripts contains all R, Python, Mplus and bash scripts that were used for the analysis